-Creative Kimiyo is on a quest to infuse mindfulness and calmness into every day life at school, one classroom at a time.
+Creative Kimiyo is on a quest to infuse present moment awareness and calm into every day life at school, one classroom at a time.

 During spring 2019, a ten week long Creative Kimiyo school yoga project took place along the Silk Road, south of Xinjiang’s capital Urumqi.
 Certified kids yoga and yoga teacher and founder of Creative Kimiyo, Miriam Deller, taught a bi-weekly class at Urumqi Silk Road School, open for all grades.

 Here, she shares some of her unique insights and the challenges that came with teaching yoga to multiple age levels at the same time in Chinese.

 Tell us more about your school yoga project and how it came together.

 The school is really progressive for local standards and they were looking to offer more diverse extra-curricular activities for their students.
 The headmistress was immediately on board when I suggested to her to add yoga for kids and teens.
 We equipped the school with our eco friendly kids sized cork yoga mats and our cork yoga blocks, and the basics were covered.

 Who were your students and how old were they?

 The children were between 7 and 14 years old, so it’s quite a broad age range.
 Participation spiked from a modest 16 attendants the first time to over 40 at the second class.
 Then the groups were evenly split on two days per week.
 I taught inclusive yoga since there were children with hearing deficits and developmental delays attending.
 Each 60 minute class was filled with joy, laughter and lots of fun syncing breath and movement.

 Have they done yoga before?

 Only one actually, some of them knew yoga but the great majority didn’t practice before or had heard about it.
 Now they love it, it’s incredible to see how sincere they are in trying out different poses and breathing exercises.
 Sometimes I mixed a bit of English into the Chinese, so the kids also got exposed to English and some Sanskrit expressions for asanas.

 What did you do during a typical class?